Affiliate Disclosure

 The crush washer — also called a sealing washer or drain plug gasket — is a soft metal ring that deforms slightly when the plug is torqued, creating a leak-free seal between the plug and the oil pan face.
 The deformation is the point.
 Once compressed, that shape is permanent, so reusing it means relying on a pre-crushed ring to seal under torque.
 Sometimes it holds.
 Often it weeps.
 Replace the crush washer every oil change.
 They cost fifty cents to two dollars.
 There is no financial argument for reusing one.

 Your application will specify one or the other.
-Copper washers are harder and seat at slightly higher torque; aluminium washers are softer, deform more readily, and are extremely common on Japanese applications — Honda in particular specifies aluminium for most drain plugs.
-Using the wrong material can affect the effective clamping torque and sealing behaviour.
+Copper washers are harder and seat at slightly higher torque; aluminum washers are softer, deform more readily, and are extremely common on Japanese applications — Honda in particular specifies aluminum for most drain plugs.
+Using the wrong material can affect the effective clamping torque and sealing behavior.
 Match the OEM material.

 Oil Filter Torque: Hand-Tight Plus Three-Quarter Turn